 The deliberation process:

-The RDA Committee or the jury may make any interpretations necessary to carry out the intent of the awards.
+The jury is comprised of noted architecture professionals.
+The RDA committee or jury may make any interpretations necessary to carry out the intent of the awards, as well as move projects to a different category as deemed appropriate.
 Each entry is also judged for the success with which the entry has met its individual requirements.
-Entries are subject to disqualification at the discretion of the Committee or jury.
-The jury is comprised of noted architecture professionals.
+Entries are subject to disqualification at the discretion of the committee or jury.
 The decisions made by the jury are final.
-Finalists will be notified in advance of Build Something Great.
+Finalists will be notified before the winners are announced.

 Submissions must not include identification of authorship within the information requested below, or will result in automatic disqualification and forfeiture of any submitted fees.